N0SliW/cambermast-website/workflow-docs/readme.md

 # Workflow docs
 This document shares information on any workflows running in this site.

+To check the status of any workflows, go to [https://www.cambermast.com/workflow-status](https://www.cambermast.com/workflow-status)

 # trigger-gitbub-pages-rebuild (Jekyll)
 If a manual change is made to any item in a GitHub Pages (Jekyll) site, GitHub automatically runs an environment deployment called github-pages.